Sand Bath

 Mt.
 Kaimondake

-This is a volcano located at the southern edge of Satsuma Peninsula with a height of 924 m.
-Its shape is a beautiful cone, and it is called “Satsuma Fuji.”
+Mt.
+Kaimondake is a volcano located at the southern edge of the Satsuma Peninsula, rising to a height of 924 m.
+With its beautiful conical shape, it is often called “Satsuma Fuji.”

 Nishioyama Station